 (1990) Tom Chambers scored a franchise high 60 points vs the Sonics

-Chambers scored 21 of the Suns’ 29 first quarter points and then the first 18 for the team in the 2nd quarter.
-At half-time he had a team record 15 field goals and 35 points.
+On this date in NBA history, March 24th of 1990, Tom Chambers scored a Suns’ franchise-record 60 points against his former team, the Seattle Supersonics.
+The former 4 x NBA All-Star scored 21 of the Suns’ 29 first quarter points and then the first 18 for the team in the 2nd quarter.
+At half-time, he had a franchise-record 15 field goals and 35 points.

 “That’s what we expect from Tom every night,” said Suns guard Kevin Johnson.
 “When he gets his game going like that, it’s impossible to stop him.”

-For those thinking this was a fluke game, in the previous month, Chambers scored 56 against the Warriors and had back to back 40 points games (44 + 41).
-I also forgot to mention that he was playing with a pulled hamstring in this game: 60 points, 6 rebounds, 4 assists, 2 blocks, 1 steal (22-32 fg, 16-18 ft)
+For those thinking this was a fluke game, in the previous month, Chambers scored 56 against the Warriors and had back-to-back 40 point games (44 & 41).
+I also forgot to mention that he was playing with a pulled hamstring when he put up 60 points (22-32 fg, 16-18 ft), 6 rebounds, 4 assists, 2 blocks and 1 steal.

 DUNK ON MARK JACKSON